 Stephanie Slade (15:10):

-I think that there are some things that are eternally true, and so when I talk about fusion and historically the way that term was, what it was coined to refer to was not actually the way it tends to be remembered by folks today.
-People today, when I talk to them, they say, oh, fusion, right?
+People today, when I talk to them, they say, oh, fusionism, right?
 That was the coalition that came together during the Cold War years to oppose communism.
-And so you had conservatives and you had libertarians, and you had the military hawks, and they came together as a three-legged stool, and they were all opposed to global communism and the Soviet Union, and it was a successful coalition for that era, but it maybe isn't as needed to today.
-This is the thing I often hear, and what I am trying to get across in my writing about fusion is in fact, although, although there were many, and there always are many coalitions in politics, fusion was a term that said not that we should work together, that different groups should disparate groups should come together and be willing to work together because they had a common enemy.
+You had Conservatives and you had Libertarians and you had the military hawks, and they came together as a three-legged stool, and they were all opposed to global communism and the Soviet Union, and it was a successful coalition for that era, but it maybe isn't as needed today.
+This is the thing I often hear.

-Instead, it was this philosophical synthesis that Frank Meyer of National Review articulated in which he said, A good society must be both free and virtuous.
-We need liberty and we need virtue.
-And these two things, they're mutually reinforcing.
-So you can't have one without the other.
-You can't have a free society that's not virtuous if the people aren't virtuous, and you're not going to have virtuous people if they're not free.
-So we must defend them both.
-We can't just choose one or the other.
+And what I’m trying to get across in my writing about fusionism is that, in fact, although there were many, and always have been many, coalitions in politics, fusionism wasn’t just a call for different, disparate groups to come together because they had a common enemy.
+Instead, it was a philosophical synthesis that Frank Meyer of National Reviewarticulated, where he said, ‘A good society must be both free and virtuous.
+We need liberty, and we need virtue.’
+And those two things are mutually reinforcing.
+You can’t have one without the other.
+You can’t have a free society that isn’t virtuous if the people themselves aren’t virtuous, and you’re not going to have virtuous people if they’re not free.
+So we have to defend both.
+We can’t just choose one or the other.
 We must defend them both.
-So you can see that this is not about practical political coalition building.
-This is a philosophical synthesis about truth, about what is a good society, what are the components of a good society, and if he was correct, I tend to think he was that a good society requires both liberty and virtue, and that these two things need each other.

-You can't just have one or the other sort of everything will collapse.
-If one of the two pillars that society is resting on goes away, the whole thing is going to come down, then that's going to be true today in the same way as it was during the Cold War years.
+Then that's going to be true today in the same way as it was during the Cold War years.
 Nothing about the Soviet Union ending changes that reality.
-This is still, I think what we should be working towards is building a free and virtuous society.
-So that's fusion.
-Fusion is the fusion of these two values or these two principles and not just a bringing together of disparate groups into a coalition.
-And so I think that is just if it's true yesterday, it's true today.
+This is still, I think, what we should be working towards is building a free and virtuous society.
+So that's fusionism.
+Fusionism is the fusion of these two values or these two principles and not just a bringing together of disparate groups into a coalition.
+And so I think, if it's true yesterday, it's true today.

 Mitch Daniels (17:26):

-Well, it was true before yesterday.
-In a sense, the Founders were very, very clear that only a virtuous people, many of them thought that virtue had to be grounded in religion.
-Some were more vague than that, but they always thought that was a presupposition of an enduring republican or democratic system.
+Well, it was true before yesterday, in a sense.
+The founders were very, very clear that only a virtuous people, many of them thought that virtue had to be grounded in religion.
+Some were more vague than that, but they always thought that was a presupposition of an enduring Republican or Democratic system.

-Stephanie Slade (17:49):
+Stephanie Slade (17:50):

 Absolutely.